brkyydnmz/brkyydnmz/README.md

 I'm Berkay.
 I'm studying Mathematics & Computer Engineering in Izmir Institute of High Technology.

 - 📫 How to reach me: You can send me an email to [berkaydonmez1601@gmail.com](mailto://berkaydonmez1601@gmail.com)
--  🧠  I'm learning Web3
+-  🧠  I'm learning Mobile Developing
--  🤝  I'm open to collaborating on WEB3
+-  🤝  I'm open to collaborating on React Native

 <details>
   <summary>💻 GitHub Profile Stats</summary>